You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 Data from BrightLocal

-To win new customers, a website must be included in your marketing strategy.
+To win new customers, you must include a website as part of your marketing strategy.
 Fortunately, you don’t have to spend a ton of money setting up your small business website.
-There are lots of affordable, easy-to-use options available.
+There are lots of affordable options available.

 As your business grows, so too can your budget for building a stronger, more impactful digital marketing strategy.

 While we talked about reasons to go into partnership with another person when you start a business, we should also address partnering with other companies for collective growth.

 There are many different ways to form a partnership, like:

 Some work with partners to help them sell services in exchange for a commission or revenue share deal (e.g., one business gives another one a percentage of the sale).
 It’s very common if you have a small sales team and want to expand your efforts without hiring more full-time employees.

 With referrals, you might offer a commission to a partner who helps introduce and assist you in closing a new prospective customer.